 Where in the mouth is the restoration?
 The answer heavily influences your choice.
 For posterior teeth, function and retrievability often take priority over perfect aesthetics.
 However, in the anterior region, visual appeal is critical.
 Cement-retained restorations generally offer a more natural-looking result because they don’t have a screw access hole that needs to be filled with composite.
 While a skilled lab technician can do an amazing job camouflaging an access hole, eliminating it altogether with a cement-retained crown is often the most straightforward path to achieving superior aesthetics for a patient’s smile line.

-Patient Hygiene and Long-Term Maintenance
+Check 3: Patient Hygiene and Maintenance Plan

 Consider your patient’s ability to maintain their oral hygiene over the long term.
 This is where screw-retained restorations really shine.
 Because there’s no risk of residual subgingival cement, screw-retained implants are associated with fewer biological complications like peri-implantitis.
 They are simply easier for both you and the patient to manage.
 The ability to easily retrieve the crown for cleaning or repair without damaging the restoration is a significant advantage that contributes to better long-term health outcomes and simplifies maintenance appointments down the road.